deniskrizanovic/CosmicWorkbench/README.md

 # CosmicWorkbench
-A workbench that helps us count COSMIC function points
+A workbench that helps us count COSMIC function points.

+The general use case is developers use this tool to